An increasing number of western Sydney councils are joining a grassroots campaign to oppose changes to our race-hate laws.

 Parramatta Council supported a similar motion last night, thanks to Labor councillor James Shaw, and The Hills Council is expected to debate the merits of the changes tonight.

 "The Commission considers that, at the very least, a requirement of good faith should be included.
-This would prevent racist abuse offered up in the course of public discussion being permitted"
+This would prevent racist abuse offered up in the course of public discussion being permitted"— the Australian Human Rights Commission in its submission to the Attorney-General’s Department

 On its Facebook page, Action 18C suggested Councillor Ryan Tracey would bring forward a motion at tonight’s full council meeting to join in the Racism “It Stops with Me” national initiative.